 What is Employee Experience?

 Employees are your most important asset.
-Focusing on your employee experience is all about putting the experiences of your employees in the focus.
+Focusing on your employee experience is all about putting the experiences of your employees in focus.
 This affects all of your human resources actions, and results in increased employee happiness and therefore performance.

 Your employee experience is formulated in all the touch points with the company, all the way from the job application to the exit of the employee.